Apple Deals: Save on AirPods, iPads, Apple Watches and More at Amazon

-The Hottest Apple Deals at Amazon Ahead of Prime Day: Get up to 43% off AirPods, iPads, MacBooks, and More
+The Hottest Apple Deals at Amazon Prime Day: Get Up to 43% off AirPods, iPads, MacBooks, and More

-It is a great time to upgrade your tech with the latest Apple products at Amazon, ahead of Prime Day 2023.
-Although Prime Day is taking place on Tuesday, July 11, and Wednesday, July 12, there are many early Prime Day deals to score right now, including the latest Apple products.
+It is a great time to upgrade your tech with the latest Apple products at Amazon Prime Day 2023.
+With Prime Day taking place today, July 11, and tomorrow, July 12, there are tons of Prime Day deals to score right now, including the latest Apple products.
 Currently, Amazon has the best prices on Apple's most popular devices and accessories from the newest Apple Watches to iPads, MacBooks and more.

 Don't miss out on all things Prime Day, including sales, info, and more.